Michigan Tech's American Indian Science & Engineering Society Annual Powwow

 Dallin Maybee - a Northern Arapaho and Seneca, he started dancing while a child on the Cattaraugus Indian Reservation in New York.

-Luncheon at the Rosza Atrium
+Luncheon at the Rozsa Atrium